colelawrence/decipad/apps/docs/docs/quick-start/publish.md

 ## Publish New Changes

-Share adjustments to notebooks you already published.
+Make updates to notebooks you already published.

 - To **publish new changes**, click the `Publish` button on the top right of your notebook, and then press `Publish New Changes`.